 If the database does not provide a permanent link, try using the link provided in the browser, but please be aware that this link may not always work.

-If you are using a service outside of Cornell’s regularly licensed resources that asks for the library’s OpenURL resolver to link to articles (such as the social bookmarking service Connotea), you can use the following: http://resolver.library.cornell.edu/net/openurl/?.
-For all resources besides Connotea, please e-mail LIBGATEWAY-L so that our IT department can add the service to our link resolver.
+If you are using a service outside of Cornell’s regularly licensed resources that asks for the library’s OpenURL resolver to link to articles (such as some social bookmarking services), you can use the following: http://resolver.library.cornell.edu/net/openurl/?.
+If you are not sure what a particular service needs, please e-mail LIBGATEWAY-L@cornell.edu so that our IT department can add the service to our link resolver.
 After this is completed, you will be notified and you should be able to use the service.